Kandi Burruss Lawsuit: ‘RHOA’ Star Refuses To Speak Out On Wage Lawsuit

 Kandi Burruss was shocked when she saw an Instagram post from her former employee, where he talked about loyalty.
-The employee’s name is Johnnie Winston and he hinted that he had been betrayed by Kandi and her team, as he had been fired without any warning.
-Kandi revealed on The Real Housewives of Atlanta that he was dropping the ball on the work she had hired him for, because he was running his own side-business on top of the work he was doing for Burruss.
+The employee’s name is Johnnie Winston, and he hinted that he had been betrayed by Kandi and her team, as he had been fired without any warning.
+Kandi revealed on The Real Housewives of Atlanta that he was dropping the ball on the work she had hired him for because he was running his own side-business on top of the work he was doing for Burruss.
 So when they got into a heated argument, Johnnie went straight to Phaedra Parks in hopes they could file a lawsuit against Kandi.

 According to a new Radar Online report, Kandi Burruss is now learning that Winston did indeed file a lawsuit against her, but it wasn’t launched by Phaedra.
 He claimed that Kandi had made him work without giving him pay for the hours he worked for her, had fired him without reason, and had fired him to avoid giving him any financial credit for the restaurant.
-Apparently, he claims that he and Kandi had a verbal agreement about her restaurant and he wants money from her.
+Apparently, he claims that he and Kandi had a verbal agreement about her restaurant and now wants money from her.

 @Kandi absolutely SLAYS in this photo???????? #RHOA pic.twitter.com/Vzm7vmGooO